Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-policy-and-infrastructure.markdown

 **About Safe Streets Halton:\
 **We are a grassroots advocacy organization working to end traffic deaths and serious injuries while promoting walking, cycling, and public transit improvements in Halton Region.
 As an organization that values data-driven advocacy, we strive to design safe, equitable transportation infrastructure for all.

-**Role Overview:\
+## Role Overview
-**As the Director of Policy & Infrastructure, you will chair the **Policy and Infrastructure Committee**, a team that will serve as the knowledge base for the organization.
+As the Director of Policy & Infrastructure, you will chair the **Policy and Infrastructure Committee**, a team that will serve as the knowledge base for the organization.
 Working alongside a Policy Lead and Infrastructure Design Lead, you will guide the committee’s efforts in developing research-backed policy recommendations, reviewing infrastructure designs, and advocating for safer transportation networks.
 Your leadership will also help establish the Tactical Urbanism Program in collaboration with municipal groups.

 The Policy & Infrastructure Committee will focus on: